 A bachelor's degree in biomedical engineering technology can provide students with the knowledge necessary to not only install and repair biomedical equipment, but design such equipment as well.
 Graduates with this degree can go on to work as biomedical engineers in specialties such as medical imagery, genetic engineering, biomechanics, and bioinstrumentation.
-According to the U.S. Bureau of Labor Statistics (BLS), although employment is predicted to rise 23% over the 2014-2024 decade for biomedical engineers, this faster-than-average growth will result in only 5,100 because of it being such a specialized occupation.
+According to the U.S. Bureau of Labor Statistics (BLS), although employment is predicted to rise 4% over the 2018-2028 decade for biomedical engineers, average growth will result in 19,800 because of it being such a specialized occupation.

 Employment Outlook and Salary Information

 The U.S. Bureau of Labor Statistics (BLS) projected that employment of medical equipment repairers would grow about 4% from 2018-2028.
 This growth rate was about average for all careers.
 This job growth was attributed to an aging population's need for increased medical services.
 Technological advancements also play a part in job availability.

 As of May 2018, the BLS reported, medical equipment repair median wages were about $49,210 a year.
 Those who worked in the electronic and precision equipment repair industry and in hospitals earned higher wages on average, while the health and personal care goods and consumer goods rental industries tended to pay lower wages on average.

 An associate's or bachelor's degree in biomedical equipment technology or biomedical engineering prepares students for a number of jobs in healthcare, from medical technology repairer to biomedical engineer.